Skip to content

 decltype(variable) vs decltype((variable))

-The rules for decltype seem straightforward, but there is a very common pitfall: whether or not you add parentheses.
+The rules of decltype seem simple, but there is a very common pitfall: whether or not to use parentheses.

-For an unparenthesized variable name, decltype returns the type as declared:
+For a variable name without parentheses, decltype returns the type as declared:

-decltype(cr) b = x; // const int&But for a parenthesized variable name—decltype((x))—it returns the type of x as an expression (an lvalue expression), which is always an lvalue reference:
+But for a variable name with parentheses—decltype((variable))—it returns the type of that variable as an expression (an lvalue expression).
+The result is always an lvalue reference:

-This "double-parentheses" rule is the most famous trap of decltype and a classic interview question.
-I stumbled over this when I first learned C++—I never expected that adding a pair of parentheses would change the type from int to int&.
+This "double parentheses" rule is the most famous trap in decltype and a classic interview question.
+I stumbled over this when I was learning—I never expected that adding a pair of parentheses would change the type from int to int&.

 decltype Deduction for Function Calls